Lab 2: Data Visualisation I

 • T13: If you arrive here and there is still time left for the exercises, you are probably already familiar with ggplot - Use what time is left to challenge yourself to further explore the cancer_data and create some nice data visualisations - Show me what you come up with!

-Further ressources for data visualisation
+Further resources for data visualisation

 • A very handy ggplot cheat-sheet can be found here